dcunited001/dcunited001.github.io/_posts/2017-06-05-international-trends-2020-universal-basic-income.md

 assumptions that hold true over time impairs the identification and execution of economically viable opportunities.
 Cost and risk become difficult to measure or are measured using a model invalidated by future policy changes.
-If one can assume that there are no policy changes, then investors have a much larger risk appetite, which leads to higher growth amid stable policy conditions.
+If one can assume that there are few policy changes, then investors have a much larger risk appetite, which leads to higher growth amid stable policy conditions.
 Heavily regulated environments with high policy turnover, high barrier to entry and an